fermyon/developer/content/common/contributing-docs.md

 Adding a word to the `keywords` string of a page overrides the built-in search functionality by at least one order of magnitude.
 Adding a word to the `keywords` string may displace other content, so please use it only if necessary.

-The `keywords` string is designed to draw users to the start of a page.
+The `keywords` string takes users to the start of a page.
 In some cases, this is not ideal.
-You may want to hone in on specific content to resolve a search query.
+You may want to home in on specific content to resolve a search query.

 **Homing in on specific content**